Network Visibility

 Combating the constantly evolving threat actor requires good network analysis and visibility along with analytics into all areas of the infrastructure, especially the host and user behavior aligning with the traffic flowing between hosts.
 This is where machine learning (ML) and multiple analytical engines detect and respond to suspicious and malicious activity in the network.

 This is done against machine data that multiple tools have traditionally gathered and stored in separate databases.
-Adding content to previously unstructured data will allow you to extract all sorts of valuable insights, which can be helpful for security, network performance, and user behavior monitoring.
+Adding content to previously unstructured data allows you to extract valuable insights, which can be helpful for security, network performance, and user behavior monitoring.

-Data-drive visibility is derived from machine data.
+Data-driven visibility is derived from machine data.
 So, what is machine data?
 Machine data is everywhere and flows from all the devices we interact with, making up around 90% of today’s data.
-And harnessing this data can give you powerful insights for networking and security.
+Harnessing this data can give you powerful insights for networking and security.
 Furthermore, machine data can be in many formats, such as structured and unstructured.

 As a result, it can be challenging to predict and process.
-So when you find issues in machine data, you need to be able to fix them in less time.
-So, you need to be able to pinpoint, correlate, and alert specific events so we can save time.
+When you find issues in machine data, you need to be able to fix them in less time.
+You need to pinpoint, correlate, and alert specific events so we can save time.

 We need a platform that can perform network analysis and visibility instead of only using multiple tools dispersed throughout the network.
 A platform can take data from any device and create an intelligent, searchable index.
 For example, a SIEM solution can create a searchable index for you.
 There are several network visibility solutions, such as cloud-based or on-premise-based solutions.